-We work with clients who have an adversarial relationship with food and body.
-Some examples include, but not limited to, irregular or chaotic eating, fasting, bingeing, purging, dieting, emotional eating, feeling remorse or guilt after eating, preoccupation with food and weight, and over exercising.
-We can help clients sort through these concerns to have a more positive perception and relationship with food and their body.
+We work with clients who have an adversarial relationship with food and their body.
+We can help them sort through their concerns to have a more positive perception and relationship with food and their body.

-We work with male clients with sexual problems such as arousal, premature ejaculation as well as addiction and compulsion issues.
+We work with male clients with sexual problems such as arousal, premature ejaculation as well as general sexual issues.
 Counselling can help to resolve these issues, so that you can develop a healthy sex life.
 Sexual problems can be addressed, whether or not you have a partner.

 We have extensive experience in Sexual Health and HIV counselling and work with clients who have been diagnosed HIV positive and want to explore the impact the virus has on their lives and those around them.
 We also work with those who are concerned about becoming infected with HIV.

 Survivors of Sexual Abuse

 We work with clients who have experienced childhood sexual abuse.
 We work in the present, to address the current emotional impact of events from the past.
 This may include talking about the abuse that was experienced, though more importantly will focus on the feelings and emotions that are impacting on your life today.

 Significant Loss or Trauma

 We work with clients who have experienced a significant loss or traumatic event(s) in their life.
 We work in the present, to address the current emotional impact of events from the past.
 This may or may not include exploring/ talking about such experiences, though more importantly will focus on the feelings and emotions that are impacting on your life today.